microsoft/botframework-solutions/docs/_docs/skills/tutorials/migrate-to-new-skill/csharp/1-how-to.md

     The existing `MultiProviderAuthDialog` if used will automatically adapt to this change and no changes are required.
 As required you can switch to using the `OAuthPrompt` directly.

-> A change to the Skill Manifest schema is expected shortly, this document will be updated to reflect additional steps when complete.
+In order to update to the new Skill manifest schema and handle Action invocation follow steps 2 and 3 of this tutorial.